skypjack/entt/docs/md/entity.md

 Note that the greater the number of component types involved by a group, the more restrictive it is.

-Despite the extreme flexibility of nested groups, which allow to independently use component types either owned, observed or excluded, the real strength of this tool lies in the possibility of defining a greater number of groups that **own** the same components, thus offering the best performance in more
+Despite the extreme flexibility of nested groups which allow to independently use component types either owned, observed or excluded, the real strength of this tool lies in the possibility of defining a greater number of groups that **own** the same components, thus offering the best performance in more